-Brand name: Children's Triacting, Children's Tylenol Cold + Cough + Sore Throat, Delsym Cough & Sore Throat, Triaminic Cough & Sore Throat Softchews
+Brand names: Children's Delsym Cough Plus Sore Throat, Children's Triacting, Children's Tylenol Cold + Cough + Sore Throat, Delsym Cough and Sore Throat, Triaminic Cough and Sore Throat Softchews

 Drug class: Upper respiratory combinations